funkhaus/fuxt/README.md

 1. Connect the GitHub repo (use the funkhaus account as the "owner", not your personal account)
 1. Set "Build command" to `npm run generate`
 1. Set "Publish directory" to `dist`
 1. Under "Advanced build settings" you'll need to define any `.env` variables that are needed.
-Normally this is `DEFAULT_ENDPOINT` and `HOST`.
+Normally this is `GQL_ENDPOINT` and `HOST`.
     1. Be sure to have your API URL be `https://` otherwise Netlify will error.

 ##### Settings